 - Bake at 350 F degrees for 35 to 45 minutes.
 The top will be crusty and brown.
 Serve hot with whipped cream or vanilla ice cream.

-- Variations : Use fresh fruit when available.
-Paula Deen suggests you may use fresh blueberries, strawberries, blackberries, cherries or pears.
+- Cook's comments : Use fresh fruit when available.
+Or use fresh blueberries, strawberries, blackberries, cherries or pears.
 If not in season, you may use canned peaches and its syrup for this recipe.